MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ### <a name="BKMK_Step_over_Step_out"></a> Step through code and skip some functions

 You may not care about a function while debugging, or you know it works, like well-tested library code.
-You can use the following commands to skip through code.
+You can use the following commands to skip code while code stepping.
 The functions still execute, but the debugger skips over them.

 |Keyboard command|Debug menu command|Description|
 |----------------------|------------------|-----------------|